-Complement C4 Genetics
+Complement C4 & Genetics

 In addition, both C4A and C4B differ in size; they can be short or long (longer variants are due to a retrovirus).
-In Whites, about 76% of the C4 genes belong to the long form and 24% to the short form [R].
+In Whites, about 76% of the C4 genes belong to the long form and 24% to the short form .

 C4 Genes and Lifespan

-Some scientists try to explain it by saying that since lower C4 levels increase the risk of infections.
-However, these studies included only a couple dozen to a couple hundred subjects.
+Some scientists try to explain it by saying that since lower C4 levels tend to increase the risk of infections, they might shorten lifespan.
+No solid data back them up.
+The existing studies included only a couple dozen to a couple of hundred subjects.
 Furthermore, other studies failed to support this link .